bioexcel/qmmm_bpg/docs/running_cp2k/cp2k_errors.rst

 ---------------------

 Runtime issue are those that do not produce an error or cause the calculation to crash.
-Sometimes a warning message may be printed in the output to signify something is not behaving as expected, or the calculation might produce unexpected results.
+Sometimes a warning message may be printed in the output file to highlight that something is not behaving as expected, or the calculation might produce unexpected results.

 Simulation fails or gives strange results
 -----------------------------------------

-Providing you have used a sensible QM set up with a large enough cutoff then the error is usually to do with the set up of your system.
+Providing you have used a sensible QM setup with sufficiently large enough cutoffs then the error has usually to do with the setup of your system.
 If running a periodic calculation check that the CELL boundaries are large enough to separate the periodic images.
 Also check the initial atomic coordinates are sensible by visualising your system.